 Philippine Airlines or PAL is one carrier that offers flights from Manila to Sapporo.
-The carrier stops over at Tokyo International Airport or Tokyo Haneda Airport (HND) before proceeding to New Chitose Airport (CTS), which is just south of mainland Sapporo.
+The carrier stops over at Tokyo International Airport or Tokyo Haneda Airport (HND) before proceeding to New Chitose Airport (CTS), just south of mainland Sapporo.

 From New Chitose Airport, you can get to central Sapporo by riding buses.
 Bus fares cost around ¥1,030 (US$ 9, Php 454) and take 70 minutes ride.
 Most of these buses also stop at major hotels.
-Another alternative mode of transportation are the rapid airport trains.
+Another alternative mode of transportation is rapid airport trains.
 These are a bit costlier, with fares at ¥1,070 (US$ 9.45, Php 471), but they will take you to the JR Sapporo Station in just 36 minutes.
-Taxis are also an option but are very expensive, since they can cost up to ¥10,000 (US$ 88, Php 4,409) for a one-way ride to central Sapporo.
+Taxis are also an option but are very expensive since they can cost up to ¥10,000 (US$ 88, Php 4,409) for a one-way ride to central Sapporo.

 Getting around Sapporo is relatively easier even for first-time travelers because of the city’s organized grid plan roads.
 Since Sapporo is about the size of Hong Kong, the preferred mode of transportation here are buses and trains.

 Buses generally have the most affordable fare rates and travel most frequently.
 Bus fares start from ¥1,850 (US$ 16, Php 815) and travel as frequently as 30 minutes.
 On the other hand, trains are also a common mode of transportation, especially for longer distances.
 Train fares start from ¥2,360 (US$ 28.5, Php 1,040) and depart at least hourly.
 However, for short distances inside the city, getting a taxi ride may be the best deal, since they can be taken from nearly anywhere and anytime.